The Evolution of Modeling in Construction

 With all of this information from a mass haul diagram, a contractor can figure out the most cost-effective way to complete a project.
 Since you won’t include the amount of material taken from borrow sources in the mass haul diagram, you can get an accurate take on your on-site materials and figure out the most cost-effective way of completing a project.
 In this evaluation, you can decide on haul, grading limitations, borrow source location, existing material placement and scheduling concerns.

-The Benefits of Working With Data Modeling Experts
+The Strategic Value of Data Modeling Experts in Mass Haul Planning

 Mass haul diagrams are crucial for any time you need to transport materials on a job site.
 Working with Take-Off Professionals (TOPS) means you have Data Modeling Experts in your corner to assist with mass haul diagrams and analysis.
 We’re proud to provide our clients with Earthwork Takeoffs that feature cut/fill maps, dirt and material quantities and mass haul analysis for roads and sites.
 Along with offering these services, we also can create haul roads for your project’s entire life cycle.